miguel-cueto/ActiveDirectory/README.md

 <p align="center">
 Setup Domain Controller VM:

-- <b>Open Oracle VirtualBox and click "New" to create a new virtual machine.
+- <b>Open Oracle VirtualBox and click the "Machine" tab, then click "New" to create a new virtual machine.
 - <b>Name the virtual machine "DC" and select "Microsoft Windows" as the Type.
 Click "Next".
 - <b>Assign at least 2048 MB (2 GB) of RAM to the virtual machine and click "Next".
 - <b>Select "Create a virtual hard disk now" and click "Create".